 Finally, we analyze a version of the HANK model (labeled as HANK-III) which is arguably closer to the baseline HANK models found in the recent literature.
-The main difference with respect to HANK-II is that HANK-III relaxes the assumption of fully illiquid stocks, by allowing adjustments in the holdings of the illiquid asset, subject to a transaction cost and a no shortsale constraint.
+The main difference with respect to HANK-II is that HANK-III relaxes the assumption of fully illiquid stocks by allowing adjustments in the holdings of the illiquid asset, subject to a transaction cost and a no short-sale constraint.
 The resulting model is similar to versions of the HANK model found in the literature, generally referred to as two-asset HANK models.
-A property of the equilibrium of HANK-III is that at any point in time three different types of households coexist: (i) the unconstrained, (ii) those for whom the borrowing constraint on the liquid asset is binding, but not the short-sale constraint on the illiquid asset, and (iii) those for which both constraints are binding.
-Following the literature we refer to (ii) and (iii) as the wealthy hand-to-mouth and the poor hand-to-mouth, respectively.
-We show that the introduction of portfolio adjustment costs, and the emergence of wealthy hand-to-mouth agents alters significantly some key properties of the model.
-The main reason for this is that in HANK-III changes in dividends are not immediately converted into cash-on-hand that can be used to finance consumption by hand-tomouth households, since that conversion requires liquidation of part of the illiquid asset.
-That property implies that TANK-II becomes a poor approximation to the aggregate equilibrium dynamics of HANK-III, since the hand-to-mouth in TANK-II see their income change one-forone with changes in dividends.
+A property of the equilibrium of HANK-III is that at any point in time, three different types of households coexist: (1) the unconstrained, (2) those for whom the borrowing constraint on the liquid asset is binding, but not the short-sale constraint on the illiquid asset, and (3) those for which both constraints are binding.
+Following the literature, we refer to (2) and (3) as the wealthy hand to mouth and the poor hand to mouth, respectively.
+We show that the introduction of portfolio adjustment costs and the emergence of wealthy hand-to-mouth agents alter significantly some key properties of the model: in particular, the response to technology shocks.
+The main reason for this is that in HANK-III, changes in dividends are not immediately converted into cash on hand, because that conversion requires liquidation of part of the illiquid asset.

-Motivated by that observation, we propose a tractable counterpart to HANK-III, which we refer to as TANK-III.
-In the latter, and relative to TANK-II, we introduce in a parsimonious way the distinction between poor and wealthy hand-to-mouth households found in HANK-III, while abstracting from the presence of idiosyncratic income risk.
+We propose a tractable counterpart to HANK-III, which we refer to as TANK-III.
+In the latter, and relative to TANK-II, we introduce in a parsimonious way the distinction between poor and wealthy hand-to-mouth households found in HANK-III while abstracting from the presence of idiosyncratic income risk.
 The resulting model matches reasonably well the predictions of HANK-III.
-In particular, it captures well the impact of introducing a portfolio choice and the consequent smoothing of flows from the equity account found in HANK-III.

 The bulk of our analysis below is carried out under the assumption of an exogenous real interest rate.
 We choose that approach so that the response of aggregate variables to different shocks is not affected by any particular assumption regarding the monetary policy rule, which would generally lead to different paths of the real rate across environments that differ in terms of the behavior of variables that the central bank responds to.
-When we relax that assumption and assume instead a more realistic Taylor-type rule as a description of monetary policy we find that the similarity in the aggregate properties of the different models considered (RANK, TANK, and HANK) increases dramatically.
-The intuition for that result is straightforward: all the previous models share a common supply block, which features a New Keynesian Phillips curve displaying the "divine coincidence" property.
+When we relax that assumption and assume instead a more realistic Taylor-type rule as a description of monetary policy, we find that the similarity in the aggregate properties of the different models considered (RANK, TANK, and HANK) increases dramatically.
+The intuition for that result is straightforward: all the previous models share a common supply block, which features a NK Phillips curve displaying the "divine coincidence" property.
 Policies that tend to stabilize inflation (like the assumed Taylor rule) also close the gap between output and its natural counterpart, which is invariant to heterogeneity.
-As a result, equilibrium output tends tend to converge across models.
+As a result, equilibrium output tends to converge across models.
 Furthermore, we show that in the limiting case of a strict inflation targeting, policy heterogeneity becomes completely irrelevant for the determination of aggregate output.

 Our paper is related to two main strands of the literature.
-On the one hand, the HANK literature which explores the implications of introducing household idiosyncratic income risk and incomplete markets into an otherwise standard New Keynesian framework with nominal rigidities.
-Some examples are the works of Guerrieri and Lorenzoni (2017), McKay et al. (2016), McKay et al. (2016), Farhi and Werning (2017), Gornemann et al. (2016), Kaplan et al. (2018), McKay and Reis (2016), Werning (2015), Auclert (2017), Auclert et al. (2023), Luetticke (2017), and Ravn and Sterk (2021), among others.
+On the one hand, the HANK literature explores the implications of introducing house-hold idiosyncratic income risk and incomplete markets into an otherwise standard NK framework with nominal rigidities.
+Some examples are the works of Guerrieri and Lorenzoni (2018), McKay, Nakamura, and Steinsson (2016), Farhi and Werning (2019), Gornemann, Kuester, and Nakajima (2016), Kaplan, Moll, and Violante (2018), McKay and Reis (2016), Werning (2015), Auclert (2019), Auclert, Rognlie, and Straub (2024), Luetticke (2020), and Ravn and Sterk (2021), among others.